SimonN/Lix/doc/readme.txt

 overtime will start.
 This is a time limit for the other players to catch up to his score of saved lixes.
 The countdown will not trigger if the lix-less player has not yet saved a single lix.
-This is to prevent evil persons from nuking their horde right at the start to spoil the game for everyone else.
+This is to prevent evil persons from nuking their tribe right at the start to spoil free-for-all games for everyone else.

 7. ORIGINAL LEMMINGS TERRAIN AND LEVELS
 ---------------------------------------

-Lix can use the graphics and levels from these games:
+Lix can use the graphics and/or levels from these games:
-Lemmings, Oh no more Lemmings, Holiday Lemmings, and Lemmings 2: The Tribes.
+Lemmings, Oh no more Lemmings, Holiday Lemmings, and Lemmings 2: The Tribes, and it can read levels in Lemmini's .ini format.
+Since the Lemmings games are copyright-restricted, Lix doesn't contain any of their files.

-Since these games are copyright-restricted, Lix doesn't contain any of their files.
+If you have some of the Lemmings games, you can use their terrain in Lix.

-If you have these old games, you can use their terrain in Lix.
-For information on how to do this, read the file oldterr.txt in this directory.
+Read the file oldterr.txt in this directory for detailed instructions.